justinjiajia/personalwiki/pig.md

 ```

-Then, we start to interact with the Grunt shell.
+Now, we start to interact with the Grunt shell.
 First, we load the input data from HDFS and define a Pig bag called `lines`:

 ```pig